-Craig H. Blinderman joined Kurkin Forehand Brandes in October, 2011.
-His primary focus is on commercial litigation; however, he increasingly consults with clients on corporate strategies as those strategies relate to commercial disputes.
+Craig Blinderman’s primary focus is on commercial litigation; however, he increasingly consults with clients on corporate strategies as those strategies relate to commercial disputes.

-Blinderman handles a myriad of complex cases in Florida’s state and federal courts including all aspects of the automotive industry such as commercial, consumer, class action and complex civil litigation.
+Craig handles a myriad of complex cases in Florida’s state and federal courts and before arbitrators including all aspects of the automotive industry such as commercial, consumer, class action and complex civil litigation.
 A court appointed expert on attorney’s fees, he regularly testifies before the courts in South Florida on these matters.
 He also frequently presents on topics of interest to motor vehicle dealers statewide.